-Another paper by Hu, Mu, and Takeichi [18] applies a bi-directional programming language quite closely related to ours to the design of "programmable editors" for structured documents.
-As in [27], they support preservation of local invariants in the put direction.
-Here, instead of annotating the abstract view with modification marks, they assume that a put or a get occurs after every modification to either view.
-They use this "only one update" assumption to choose the correct inverse for the lens that copied data in the get direction - because only one branch can have been modified at any given time.
-Consequently, they can put the data from the modified branch and overwrite the unmodified branch.
+Recent work of Mu, Hu, and Takeichi on "injective languages" for view-update-based structure editors [22] adopts a similar perspective.
+Although their transformations obey our GetPut law, their notion of well-behaved transformations is informed by different goals than ours, leading to a weaker form of the PutGet law.
+A primary concern is using the view-to-view transformations to simultaneously restore invariants within the source view as well as update the concrete view.
+Another paper by Hu, Mu, and Takeichi [15] applies a bi-directional programming language quite closely related to ours to the design of "programmable editors" for structured documents.
+As in [22], they support preservation of local invariants in the putback direction.
+Here, instead of modifying the abstract view, they assume that a putback or a get occurs after every modification to either view.
+They use this "only one update" assumption to choose the correct inverse for the lens that copied data in the get direction because only one branch can have been modified at any given time.
+Consequently, they can putback the data from the modified branch and overwrite the unmodified branch.
+Here, as in [22], the notion of well-behavedness must be weakened.
+We discuss these variants further in the full paper, in the section discussing our copy and merge lenses.

-The TRIP2 system (e.g. [23]) uses bidirectional transformations specified as collections of Prolog rules as a means of implementing direct-manipulation interfaces for application data structures.
-The get and put components of these mappings are written separately by the user.
+The TRIP2 system (e.g., [19]) uses bidirectional transformations specified as collections of Prolog rules as a means of implementing direct-manipulation interfaces for application data structures.
+The get and putback components of these mappings are written separately by the user.

 Languages for Bijective Transformations An active thread of work in the program transformation community concerns program inversion and inverse computation-see, for example, [3, 4] and many other papers cited there.
-Program inversion [14] derives the inverse program from the forward program.
-Inverse computation [24] computes a possible input of a program from the program and a particular output.
-One approach to inverse computation is to design languages that produce easily invertible expressions.
-For example, designing languages that can only express injective functions (in which case every program is trivially invertible).
+Program inversion derives the inverse program from the forward program.
+Inverse computation computes a possible input of a program from a particular output.
+One approach to inverse computation is to design languages that produce easily invertible expressions-for example, languages that can only express injective functions, where every program is trivially invertible.
 These languages bear some intriguing similarities to ours, but differ in a number of ways, primarily in their focus on the bijective case.

 In the database community, Abiteboul, Cluet, and Milo [1] defined a declarative language of correspondences between parts of trees in a data forest.
 In turn, these correspondence rules can be used to translate one tree format into another through non-deterministic Prolog-like computation.
 This process assumes an isomorphism between the two data formats.
 The same authors [2] later defined a system for bi-directional transformations based around the concept of structuring schemas (parse grammars annotated with semantic information).
-Thus their get functions involved parsing, whereas their puts consisted of unparsing.
+Thus their get functions involved parsing, whereas their putbacks consisted of unparsing.
 Again, to avoid ambiguous abstract updates, they restricted themselves to lossless grammars that define an isomorphism between concrete and abstract views.

-Ohori and Tajima [29] developed a statically-typed polymorphic record calculus for defining views on object-oriented databases.
+Ohori and Tajima [23] developed a statically-typed polymorphic record calculus for defining views on object-oriented databases.
 They specifically restricted which fields of a view are updatable, allowing only those with a ground (simple) type to be updated, whereas our lenses can accommodate structural updates as well.

-A related idea from the functional programming community, called views [35], extends algebraic pattern matching to abstract data types using programmer-supplied in and out operators.
+A related idea from the functional programming community, called views [29], extends algebraic pattern matching to abstract data types using programmer-supplied in and out operators.